American Cancer Society Researchers Say Coordinated Efforts Needed to Close Gaps in Preventive Behavior

 - In 2010, 59.1% of adults 50 years of age and older reported being screened for colon cancer using either a recommended stool test or an endoscopy test within recommended time intervals.
 However, rates remain substantially lower in uninsured individuals and those with lower socioeconomic status.
 To date, 28 states and the District of Columbia have passed legislation ensuring coverage

-“With increased efforts toward more fostering of and support for cancer prevention and early detection activities, we can reduce incidence, death, and suffering from cancer,” said Vilma Cokkinides, PhD, co-author of the report.
+“With increased efforts toward more fostering of and support for cancer prevention and early detection activities, we can reduce Incidence refers to the occurrence of new cases of disease or injury in a population over a specified period of time., death, and suffering from cancer,” said Vilma Cokkinides, PhD, co-author of the report.
 “The price and availability of healthy foods, incentives and opportunities for regular physical activity in schools and communities, advertising content, as well as the availability of insurance coverage for screening tests and treatment for tobacco addiction all influence individual choices.
-Improved collaboration among government agencies, private companies, nonprofit organizations, health care providers, policy makers, and the American public can lead to continued improvements, and more favorable trends that reduce the risk of death from cancer and other chronic diseases.”
+Improved collaboration among government agencies, private companies, nonprofit organizations, health care providers, policy makers, and the American public can lead to continued improvements, and more favorable trends that reduce the risk of death from cancer and other In a persistent and recurring way. diseases.”

 The full report can be viewed on www.cancer.org.